opentext-idol/idol-tutorials/tutorials/ingest/vector-search/README.md

 This guide assumes you have used the `basic-idol` deployment.
 We will also be reusing one component from the `data-admin` deployment.

+> NOTE: Before continuing, ensure that all other tutorial instances, *e.g.* `basic-idol` are shut down.

 ### Create `vector-search` container

 We will be modifying the `basic-idol` deployment for this tutorial.
 To begin, make a copy of your `basic-idol` directory and rename it `vector-search`: